 But remember that CDs are designed to lock in your money in exchange for earned interest.
 Unless you open a No-Penalty CD, CIT Bank will hit you with an early withdrawal penalty if you withdraw your money before your term ends.
 This is known as the point of maturity.

 How CIT Bank CDs Rates Compare to Other Banks'

 CIT bank offers a variety of CDs with rates that can compete with even some of the biggest names in the banking industry.
 A six month CD at Discover offers an APY of 0.65%.
 A similar option at CIT scores you a higher rate at 0.72%.
 To get higher Discover CD rates, however, you need a larger minimum deposit of $2,500.
-CIT bank can sometimes compete with its online-only counterparts, which are known for offering CDs with high interest rates.
+CIT bank can sometimes compete with their online-only counterparts, which are known for offering CDs with high-interest rates.
 At Marcus by Goldman Sachs, a six-month CD generates an APY of 0.60%.

 As you can see from the table below, however, you can earn higher rates for longer terms at Discover and other banks.
 Marcus by Goldman Sachs CD rates, for example, are impressive for larger deposits.

 With that said, Term CIT CDs may be suitable for the short-term investor.

 Should You Get a CIT CD Account?